tenzor7/zaiste.net/content/blog/2012-06_how_i_use_git_getting_info.md

 ## Code Filtering

-At this point, we already know how to look through commit messages, find commits authored by a specific person, etc. Let's learn how to search the source code.
+At this point, we already know how to look through commit messages, find commits authored by a specific person, etc. Let's learn how to search in the source code.

 The simplest command looks like this: